At least 9 people have died from the Florida condo collapse as rescuers keep digging in search of survivors

 Sunday's death toll is an increase from the five deaths that had been confirmed Saturday.

+The victims identified Sunday are Leon Oliwkowicz, 80; Luis Bermudez, 26; Anna Ortiz 46; and Christina Beatriz Elvira, 74, the Miami -Dade Police said in a tweet.

-The victims were identified as Antonio Lozano, 83, Gladys Lozano, 79, and Manuel LaFont, 54, the Miami-Dade Police Department said Saturday night.
+The victims identified earlier were Antonio Lozano, 83, Gladys Lozano, 79, and Manuel LaFont, 54, the Miami-Dade Police Department said Saturday night.
 Stacie Fang, 54, was previously identified, CNN reported.

 Many families have lauded the rescue workers risking their own safety to find the missing loved ones.
 But some have directed their anger toward those leading the search efforts.